pulakk/blog/remote-camera/accessing-router-through-internet.md

 * Go to `firewall` settings tab and set `Create / Assign Firewall zone` to `wan`
 * Go to `peer` tab, and paste the pulic key of the Digital Ocean server.
 `Preshared key` will remain empty.
 Set the allowed IPs to `0.0.0.0/0` and the `Endpoint host` to the Public IP Address of the Digital Ocean droplet.
-Check the box on `Router allowed IPS`.
+Check the box on `Route allowed IPs`.
 You may set the persistent keep alive to `25`.
 * Click `save`

 The wireguard client and server are setup and you should be able to test the connection on the server using